Recordings & Collaborations…

 THE BRIDGE

-Over the coming months, Griogair will be releasing a powerful series of Gaelic songs and cinematic videos, including those featured on the original Outlander series — each one a step across the Bridge.
+Over the coming months, Griogair will release a powerful series of Gaelic songs and cinematic videos — each one forming part of the Bridge.

 SOLACE

-Solace is the long-awaited body of work that brings together over a decade of vision, resilience, and ancestral fire.
-Rooted in the Gaelic tradition but soaring far beyond its boundaries, this album weaves together ancient songlines, bold cinematic production, and deeply personal storytelling.
-It is not just an album — it is a reclamation.
-A return.
-A reckoning.
+Solace is the long-awaited body of work that brings together over a decade of musical vision, cultural depth, and artistic evolution.
+Rooted in the Gaelic tradition but reaching far beyond its boundaries, the album weaves together traditional song, bold cinematic production, original writing, and deeply atmospheric storytelling.

-Griogair’s upcoming landmark album — a cinematic odyssey of healing, and homecoming.
+Griogair’s upcoming landmark album — a cinematic work of land, lineage, and return.

 BE THE FIRST TO EXPERIENCE SOLACE